bisonblues/dementorguineapigs/README.md

 This page has been created to allow you to play with CSS, so you can test layouts out and to help to troubleshoot why something might not be appearing as you want it to.

+I am nearly there with getting the navigation.
+On the Insults page the nav bar is fairly much as I want it except when it gets smaller and World Domination wraps the 'cells' are different heights.

+I have managed to find a way around this on the CSS page but now the highlight is only small and only highlights the text.
+Need to see if it is possible to combine these for it to do what I want.

 # IDEAS

 Fashion page.